 As in our previous work for discrete systems [26, 27], we derive equivalent expressions for the lower and upper bounds by applying Fenchel's Duality Theorem [17].
-We show (in Theorem 3) that the upper bound, though proved in the form of a minimum of the sum of source and channel exponents, can also be represented as a (dual) maximum of the difference of Gallager's channel function $\tilde{E}0(W, \mathcal{E}, \rho)$ and the source function $tE(P_S, \Delta, \rho)$ .
+We show (in Theorem 4) that the upper bound, though proved in the form of a minimum of the sum of source and channel exponents, can also be represented as a (dual) maximum of the difference of Gallager's channel function $\tilde{E}0(W, \mathcal{E}, \rho)$ and the source function $tE(P_S, \Delta, \rho)$.
 Analogously, the lower bound, which is established in Gallager's form, can also be represented in Csiszár's form, as the minimum of the sum of the source exponent and the lower bound of the channel exponent.
 In this regard, our upper and lower bounds are natural extensions of Csiszár's upper and lower bounds from the case of (finite alphabet) discrete memoryless systems to the case of memoryless Gaussian systems.
-We then compare the upper and lower bounds using their equivalent forms and derive an explicit condition under which the two bounds coincide; see Theorem 4.
-We observe numerically that the condition is satisfied for a large class of source-channel parameters.
-We proceed by investigating the advantage of JSCC over traditional tandem (separate) coding in terms of the excess distortion exponent.
-We first derive a formula for the tandem coding excess distortion exponent when the distortion threshold is less than 1/4 of the source variance.
-Numerical results indicate that the JSCC exponent can be strictly superior to the tandem exponent for many MGS-MGC pairs.
+We then compare the upper and lower bounds using their equivalent forms and derive explicit analytical conditions for which the two bounds coincide.
+Denoting the signal-to-noise ratio of the channel by SNR, and the source variance to distortion threshold ratio SDR, we remark that the lower and upper bounds are only functions of these two ratios and the transmission rate t.
+We prove (in Theorem 5) that, when the source can be reliably transmitted over the channel, i.e., $tR(P_S, \Delta) < C(W, \mathcal{E})$, the lower and upper bounds coincide with each other, hence exactly determining the JSCC excess distortion exponent $E_J(P_S, W, \Delta, \mathcal{E}, t)$, if and only if